Moon

 Thank you Ciechanowski!

-• simonw a day ago
+• simonw 7 months ago

 I've seen these called "explorables" or "explorable explanations" before and I really like them.
 I've been collecting notes on them here: https://simonwillison.net/tags/explorables/